Brighton94/chat-bot-stackoverflow-assistant/README.md

 1. Build a **Telegram chatbot** hosted on AWS or on Flask to get a web-server that servers as a chatbot and/or
 2. **build a custom chatbot**.
-Since it is a difficult task to evaluate the quality of a conversation with a chatbot, it is advised to use the previous Chatterbot as a baseline to get a good sense of the quality of the conversation.
 There are various recommendations made for how to build a custom chatbot.
 Here are the 5 approaches to consider:
   - Generative model: n-gram language model.
   - Generative model: LSTM-based language model.
   - Conditional language modeling: seq2seq model.